 Answer: The concept of opportunity cost is illustrated by movements along the production possibilities curve, meaning that producing more of one good necessarily means less production of another good.
 Scarcity represents a point on the PPC, but being unable to reach points beyond the PPC due to limited resources.
 Choice is represented by the actual point chosen on the PPC from all the possible production points on the PPC.

-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

 2.5 The Choices Society Faces